n1crack/vuefinder/docs/api-reference/events.md

 Emitted when a folder is double-clicked.

+**Payload:** `CancelableDclickEvent` - Cancelable event object containing the folder that was double-clicked

+**Event Object:**
-**Payload:** `DirEntry` - The folder that was double-clicked
+- `item: DirEntry` - The folder that was double-clicked
+- `defaultPrevented: boolean` - Whether the default behavior was prevented
+- `preventDefault(): void` - Method to prevent the default behavior

-::: tip
+::: tip Cancelable Events

-When you provide a `@folder-dclick` handler, it overrides the default navigation behavior.
+When you provide a `@folder-dclick` handler, you can control whether the default navigation behavior executes.
+Call `event.preventDefault()` to prevent the default behavior, or omit it to allow the default behavior to continue.

 :::